 Carla walks in a very crouched position.

-She may be helped by below-knee braces that hold her feet at nearly a right angle (90°)
+She may be helped by below-knee braces that hold her feet at nearly a right angle (90°) or by above-knee braces that keep her knees almost straight...
 But it is possible that the below-knee braces will throw her badly off balance, and that the above-knee braces will make balancing even harder.